eden-chung/eden-chung/README.md

 ### Hi there, I'm Eden 👋

 I’m a Software Engineer interested in the applications of Artificial Intelligence, Machine Learning, and Computer Vision.
-I have experience in Python, Java, JavaScript (including React.js), SQL, C/C++, HTML, CSS, and have worked on frontend dev, backend dev, and mobile dev.
+I have experience in Python, Java, JavaScript (including React.js), SQL, C/C++, HTML, CSS, AWS deployment (Amplify, Lambda, S3, EC2, Cloudfront), and have worked on frontend dev, backend dev, and mobile dev.

 - 💼 I'm currently working as a Software Engineer for the NYC-based startup, [Anote](https://anote.ai).
-- 🌱 I am a graduate of Cornell's Break Through Tech AI Program, and studying on the intelligent systems track at Columbia University.
+- 🌱 I am a graduate of Cornell's Break Through Tech AI Program, and studying both Computer Science (on the intelligent systems track) and Math at Columbia University.
+Some cool classes I've taken: Systems Programming, Parallel Optimization, Theory of Computation, Multivariable Calculus, Linear Algebra, Ordinary Differential Equations
-- 🔭 At the moment, I'm learning about Computer Vision and starting a project in it.
+- 🔭 At the moment, I'm learning about using Computer Vision and deep learning to play a video game.

 📫 Feel free to reach out!
 Connect with me on [LinkedIn](https://linkedin.com/in/eden-chung).